mipmip/simple-flowchart-stencil/readme.md

 # Simple Flowchart

 Minimal flowchart stencil for non techies.
-Based on chart from openclipart
+Based on chart from OpenClipart.
+Arrows are not visible.

 Author: Pim Snel